graphops/substreams-sink-sql/docs/FROM_PROTO_GENERATE_CSV_README.md

 ## Conclusion

-The `from-proto-export` mode successfully bridges the gap between protobuf schema definitions and bulk data loading.
+The `from-proto-generate-csv` mode successfully bridges the gap between protobuf schema definitions and bulk data loading.
 By reusing the exact schema generation logic from `from-proto`, it guarantees perfect compatibility while giving operators full control over the injection process.

 The implementation is clean, maintainable, and follows the principle of maximum code reuse to ensure consistency.
 While there are areas for enhancement (particularly around message traversal and testing), the core functionality is solid and ready for use.